2200092/CS220AU-DP-2022/README.md

 ### in week 4
 - Search for information on digital identities and existential risks.
 - Thinking and brainstorming about how I want to start approaching the website, as well as the topics I want to talk about and research.
-- Search for interesting books and materials that I can use for my website.
 ### in week 5
 - Watch the video on how to upload and embed images in markdown files using a browser.
 - See the examples of the V&R map from previous years to get ideas and start my own.
 - Summarising the most important information on digital identities and existential risks
+### in week 6
+- Search for interesting books and materials that I can use for my website.
+- Start drafting information on the main topic on the website.